 Reach Real Person in Irs by Phone, Live Chat, Social Network

 Make sure that you tried multiple options when reaching customer service.
 If live customer service agent is not available by phone, try live chat as a shortcut.
-Frequently direct message via Irs Facebook account or Irs Twitter account may get you a customer representative quickly, so try it too.
+Frequently direct message via Irs Facebook account or Irs Twitter account may get you a customer representative quicker and sometimes even 24/7, so try it too.
 If you want to file a complaint or submit a positive feedback you may leave your comment or complaint under Instagram or Youtube post and in many cases the business will respond to it.
 For your convenience all of these customer service contact options for Irs are provided above.

 What to do if Irs Contact Number Is Not Working?

 It is typical that customer service menu options change with time.
 Customer support options and even contact numbers might be removed and added.
 If you have problems with getting a real person in Irs customer service with instructions above please leave the comment in the comments section below and we will improve this guide.
 We are constantly monitoring the customer service contact numbers, e-mail and chats to make sure the instructions on How to Talk to a Live Person in IRS Customer Service are the most accurate.

 If you successfully reached a live customer service agent in Irs please leave your instructions in the comments section below so everyone can use it.